-At twelve years old I found mindfulness through a school teacher and it changed my life.
+when At twelve years old I found mindfulness through a school teacher and it changed my life.
 Fast forward to high-school when I did a cultural exchange to Mexico and lived with a Buddhist family that loved nature.
 This is where I really experienced what it was to involve nature into my spiritual practice and health challenges.
 I remember one day being taken to the ocean instead of school to alleviate my debilitating pain and miraculously it helped.

 *Disclaimer: I am here to support you at any time in your psychedelic harm reduction plan and integration needs with psychotherapy.
 Currently in Canada psychedelics are illegal.
-I do not promote/source or encourage illegal activities.
+I can not promote/source or encourage illegal activities.
 If you do decide to engage in illegal activities please be careful: get your drugs tested, ask for help or guidance and stay safe.
 There has been noted physical abuse in psychedelic and even spiritual psychedelic settings.

-Qualifications & Accociations
+Relevant Qualifications & Associations